containers/toolbox/doc/toolbox-rmi.1.md

 **--all, -a**

 Remove all toolbox images.
-It can be used in conjuction with `--force` as well.
+It can be used in conjunction with `--force` as well.

 **--force, -f**